A mean curvature type flow with capillary boundary in a unit ball: Introduction

 holds everywhere in $M$.
-Our main theorem is the following \begin{thm} If the initial hypersurface is star-shaped with capillary boundary in the unit ball and the contact angle $ \theta$ satisfies $| \cos \theta | < \frac{3n+1}{5n-1}$.
-Then the flow \eqref{MCF with angle} exists globally with uniform $C^{\infty}$-estimates.
-Moreover, any convergent subsequence of $x(\cdot,t)$ will converge to a spherical cap as $t\to \infty$ in the $C^{\infty}$ topology, whose enclosed domain has the same volume as $\Sigma_0$. \end{thm} If $\theta=\frac{\pi}{2}$, this theorem was proved recently by Wang and Xia in \cite{WX2}, where they also proved the convergence.
+Our main theorem is the following \begin{thm} If the initial hypersurface is a star-shaped hypersurface with capillary boundary in the unit ball and the contact angle $ \theta$ satisfies $| \cos \theta | < \frac{3n+1}{5n-1}$, then flow \eqref{MCF with angle} exists globally with uniform $C^{\infty}$-estimates.
+Moreover, $x(\cdot,t)$ subsequently converges to a spherical cap in the $C^{\infty}$ topology as $t\to \infty$, whose enclosed domain has the same volume as the domain enclosed by $\Sigma_0$. \end{thm} If $\theta=\frac{\pi}{2}$, i.e., the free boundary case, this theorem was proved recently by Wang and Xia in \cite{WX2}, where they also proved the global convergence.
 The free boundary case usually corresponds to a homogeneous or linear Neumann boundary value conditions, see \cite{Hui1989}, \cite{LS1}, \cite{M1}, \cite{SWX}, \cite{St} and \cite{WX2} for example.
-However, the capillary boundary case usually relates to a nonlinear type Neumann boundary value condition, which is more complicated and technically more difficult to handle from the analytic viewpoint.
+However, the capillary boundary case in general relates to a nonlinear type Neumann boundary value condition, which is more complicated and technically more difficult to handle from the analytic viewpoint.
 This difficulty usually prevents us to obtain estimates for a full range of $\theta \in (0, \pi)$.
-For instance, Guan obtained the gradient estimate in \cite{Guan1998} for nonparametric curvature flow with capillary boundary with angle satisfying $|\cos\theta|<\frac{\sqrt{3}}{2}$.
-Recently, in \cite{GMWW}, the authors obtained gradient estimate for the nonparametric mean curvature flow with capillary boundary with $\theta$ in a small neighborhood of $\frac \pi 2$.
+For instance, Guan obtained the gradient estimate (depending on the time $T$) of solution in \cite{Guan1998} for a nonparametric curvature flow with capillary boundary for angle satisfying $|\cos\theta|<\frac{\sqrt{3}}{2}$.
+Recently, the authors \cite{GMWW} obtained the uniformly gradient estimate (independent of time $T$) for the nonparametric mean curvature flow with capillary boundary for $\theta$ in a small neighborhood of $\frac \pi 2$.
 In this paper we obtain for our flow \eqref{MCF with angle} a better range $|\cos\theta|<\frac{3n+1}{5n-1}$.
 The reason why we can have a bigger range of the contact angle is due to an observation that equation \eqref{salar equation of tilde} has a good term when we carry out the gradient estimate.
 See the proof of Proposition \ref{gradient estimate uniformly}.
-Also due to this difficulty, we can only prove the subsequence convergence of this flow and can not show that the limits are the same spherical cap.
-Nevertheless, they have the same radius and hence we can provide a flow proof for the isoperimetrical problem for hypersurfaces with capillary boundary in the unit ball \begin{cor} Among the star-shaped capillary boundary hypersurfaces with a volume constraint and the contact angle $\theta$ satisfying $|\cos\theta|<\frac{3n+1}{5n-1}$, the spherical caps are the energy $E$ minimizers.
-For the definition of $E$, see \eqref{E} below. \end{cor}
+Also due to this difficulty, we can only prove the subsequence convergence of this flow and are not able to show that the limits are the same spherical cap at the moment.
+We will consider this problem in the near future.
+Nevertheless, the limits have the same radius and hence we can provide a flow proof for the isoperimetric problem for hypersurfaces with capillary boundary in the unit ball \begin{cor} Among star-shaped capillary boundary hypersurfaces with a volume constraint the spherical caps given in Remark \ref{static model} are the only minimizers of the energy functional $E$ defined in \eqref{total energy} below, provided that the contact angle $\theta$ satisfies $|\cos\theta|<\frac{3n+1}{5n-1}$,.